Yates 2L Thrive Natural All Purpose Hose On Liquid Plant Food

 Blending through quality compost or well-composted manure will dramatically improve growth and overall performance.
 Add a controlled-release fertiliser for fruiting plants at planting time, too.

 Regular liquid foliar applications of seaweed or fish-based products will improve flower and fruit production.
-Until the plant starts flowering, supplementary liquid feeding with a product high in nitrogen is beneficial.
+Until the plant starts flowering, it will benefit from feeding with a liquid fertiliser that is high in nitrogen.

 Avoiding root disturbance